SauravKanchan/CodeCheck/README.md

 - Supports 54 languages
 - Contests can be hosted
 - Tracks can be added
+- Direct compiler is provided to run any code
 - Keeps tracks of solved questions of user
 - better user stats with leaderboard and charts
 - User friendly and fully responsive

 ### Why does it exists

+- work pending

 ### Packages/Platforms used